bchandramouli/CodePathApps/TodoList/README.md

-# CodePathApps
+# CodePathApps - TodoList
-CodePath app submissions observer group
+CodePath app submission - observer group

 This is an Adroid application for task lists (todos).